 Please take 2 minutes to learn how to properly fasten a PowerSplint.

 When correctly fastened, PowerSplint will offer amazing finger protection, a full range of finger motion, and no discomfort.
-A proper tape job takes no more than 20 seconds.

 Full range of finger motion